 Since the beginning of the 2013-2014 academic year, the following seven students have successfully completed the preliminary oral examination requirement for PhD candidacy: Kadie Vanderman, Li Wang, Abritee Dhal, Christopher Stuart, Jason Bonomo, Ayana Martin, and Ryne DeBo.

-Saloomeh Mokhtari was recently awarded a 3rd place award for her poster presentation at the WFIRM Retreat.
-Her work was entitled "Origin and Characterization of CD166+Cells during Human Marrow Ontogeny".
+Saloomeh Mokhtari was recently awarded a 3rd place award for her poster presentation entitled "Origin and Characterization of CD166+Cells during Human Marrow Ontogeny" at the WFIRM Retreat.
 Saloomeh has also received a travel grant allowing her to attend and present her work at the International Symposium in Applied Bioimaging held in Porto, Portugal, October 2013.

 Recent presentations include Orthopedic Research Society (Meredith Greene), N.C.
 Terms (Abritee Dahl), Molecular Signaling Research Retreat (Meredith Greene and Abritee Dahl), American Thoracic Society International (Victor Ortega, MD), Society for Biomaterials (Bailey Fearing), and the Endocrine Society (Bryan Wilson).

 Eleven students (Abritee Dhal, Christ Stuart, Kadie Vanderman, Meredith Greene, Bryan Wilson, Dan Deegan, Saloomeh Mokhtari, Bailey Fearing, Victor Ortega, Jason Bonomo, Ryne DeBo) attended 34 national, international or regional meetings.

 Nine students contributed to 18 publications, 9 of which were first author manuscripts (Christopher Stuart, Meredith Greene, Bryan Wilson, Dejan Maglic, Victor Ortega, MD, and Austin Stone, MD).